 (4) If a customer contract (the first contract) provides for termination of the contract in circumstances where the customer has entered into another customer contract with the retailer, the first contract must not provide for the termination to take effect before the cooling-off period (if any) for the other customer contract expires.

-(5) In subregulation (4) —

-cooling-off period has the meaning given to that term in —

-(a) regulation 22(1) if the contract is a standard form contract; or

-(b) regulation 32(1) if the contract is a non-standard contract.
+[(5) deleted]

 (6) If a customer contract (the first contract) provides for termination of the contract in circumstances where the customer has entered into a customer contract with another retailer, the first contract must not provide for the termination to take effect before the customer is transferred to the other retailer in accordance with the Electricity Industry Customer Transfer Code 2004.

 [Regulation 15 amended: Gazette 20 Sep 2016 p.
-3966.]
+3966; SL 2022/103 r.
+7.]

 16. Amendment of contract

-(1) A customer contract must inform the customer that the provisions of the contract may be amended without the customer’s consent.
+(1) A standard form contract must inform the customer that the provisions of the contract may be amended without the customer’s consent.

+(1A) A non-standard contract must inform the customer that the provisions of the contract may be amended without the customer’s consent to the extent that the amendment is required for the contract to remain consistent with a written law.

 (2) A customer contract must describe the process for amendment of the contract including —

 (a) any requirement for approval of a proposed amendment by a particular person or body; and